- What are the scholarly goals of Seminars at Calvin?

 What can my family do while I am in the seminar sessions?

 Spouses and children are welcome to participate in our Children’s Activity Program.
-Our Children’s Activity Coordinator works hard to plan activities that will be of interest to your children based on information collected from the participants.
-Accompanied by a parent or guardian, your child(ren) ages 3-12 will be able to participate in group games, crafts, field trips (which will be of little or no cost), and much more!
+Each summer we hire an education student to serve as Children’s Activity Coordinator, and that Coordinator works hard to plan activities that will be of interest to your children based on information collected from the participants.
+Accompanied by a parent or guardian, your child(ren) ages 3-12 will be able to participate in group games, crafts, field trips (which will be of little or no cost), and much more.
+Older children (ages 13-18) may also attend, but a parent or guardian is still required.
 Special teen activities may also be scheduled based on attendance.

 I am not a U.S. citizen.
 Do I need a visa to participate in the seminar?
 Will you issue me a letter of invitation?